sendwithus/sendwithus_php/README.md

 )

 // Send function options
-'email_data'  // array of variables to merge into the template.
+'template_data'  // array of variables to merge into the template.
 'sender'         // array ("address", "name", "reply_to") of sender.
 'cc'             // array of ("address", "name") for carbon copy.
 'bcc'            // array of ("address", "name") for blind carbon copy.
 'inline'         // string, path to file to include inline.
 'files'          // array, paths to files to attach to the send.
 'tags'           // array of strings to tag email send with.
 'esp_account'    // string of ESP ID to manually select ESP
 ```

 ## Send Examples